 JOHN WENTWORTH | Advisory Board

 John Wentworth is founder of the non-profit MLTPA (Mammoth Lakes Trails and Public Access Foundation) which has worked to organize, steward, maintain, plan and support the official Mammoth Lakes Trail System for the last decade.
 Prior to settling in Mammoth Lakes, he worked in the motion picture industry, most significantly with auteur director David Lynch.
 His credits include Co-Producer of the ground-breaking “Twin Peaks: Fire Walk With Me” as well as Co-Producer of the critically acclaimed film “Mulholland Drive”.
 He has taught at the Art Center College of Design in Pasadena, CA (Fine Arts Graduate Program), is an avid outdoor enthusiast and an integral part of Mammoth Lakes’ civic fabric.

 Mammoth Lakes resident Rudy DeFelice is a former attorney and current tech developer with a degree from Harvard Business School.
 He is the author of The Pink Box Experience - How Talked-about Companies Got That Way and is presently working as the Senior VP of Business Development and ‘Entrepreneur In Residence’ at Mammoth Mountain Ski Area.

-Sean Dungan is an artist, writer and peer reviewed expert musical archivist based in Los Angeles.
-As an avid outdoor aficionado he is a frequet visitor to the Eastern Sierra.
+SEAN DUNGAN - SUMMER 2017: Sean Dungan is an artist, writer and peer reviewed expert musical archivist based in Los Angeles.
+As an avid outdoor aficionado he is a frequent visitor to the Eastern Sierra.